Austin Divorce Lawyer

-At Cofer & Connelly, PLLC, our Austin divorce attorneys have extensive knowledge of TX divorce law.
+Our Austin divorce lawyers have extensive knowledge of Texas divorce law.
 We'll help you protect your rights in court and prepare for every part of your divorce, enabling you to lay the foundation for a better life once you dissolve your marriage.

-Filing for divorce in ATX?
+Filing for divorce?
 You don’t have to shoulder the burden alone.
-Call (512) 991-0576 or contact us online to discuss your case with an experienced divorce lawyer today.
+Call (512) 991-0576 or contact us online to discuss your case with a divorce attorney in Austin, TX.

 How to File for a Divorce in Texas

-To file for a divorce in Austin, TX, either spouse:
+To file for divorce in Austin, you must first meet the state's residency requirements:

 The person who files for divorce is called the petitioner, and their partner is called the respondent.
-After filing for divorce, the petitioner must notify the respondent of the divorce filing.
+After filing for divorce, the petitioner must notify the respondent of the divorce filing by serving them a copy of the petition.
 The petitioner must utilize a constable, sheriff, private process server, or court clerk to serve papers to the respondent.

 The respondent has 21 days to respond after receiving notice.
 If they fail to respond within that time, it may be possible for the petitioner to move forward with the divorce process without the respondent's acknowledgment.
 However, courts usually require petitioners to wait 60 days after filing for the divorce to receive a final divorce decree from the court.